(October 10, 2017 - Updated May 2, 2019)

-Right now, you’re probably daydreaming about your homepage, the images or video that will highlight your organization, the fonts, and the exact shade of blue that will make a nice accent color.
-You’re probably not thinking about how to create a sitemap for the website.
+Right now, you’re probably daydreaming about your new homepage and accent colors.
+You’re probably not thinking about how to develop a sitemap.
 But you should be.

-You should create a sitemap that reflects the way visitors think about your content or groups of content, such as product families.
+Your sitemap should reflect the way visitors think about your content or groups of content, such as product families.
 It should use the same words, terms and language your visitors use.

 You do have options other than parent/child.
 Learn more about the types of sitemaps in our information architecture blog.